geertw/docker-python-ci/README.md

 ## Build process

 The Dockerfiles are stored in directories for each image version.
-Docker Hub builds new images automatically when this repository or the Python base images are updated.ython## License
+Docker Hub builds new images automatically when this repository or the Python base images are updated.

+## License

 The Dockerfiles are licensed under the MIT license, see LICENSE for details.